 Rabbi David Teutsch.
 Four Children for a Contemporary Passover Seder (2020).
-Rabbi Teutsch is Professor Emeritus at the Reconstructionist Rabbinical School and serves as a national co-Chair of J Street's Rabbinic and Cantorial Cabinet.
+Rabbi Teutsch is Professor Emeritus at the Reconstructionist Rabbinical School and serves on the Advisory Council of J Street's Rabbinic and Cantorial Cabinet.

-Jessica Jacobs.
+Rabbi Jessica Jacobs.
 A Quick History Lesson (2020).
-Jessica Jacobs is a rabbinical student at HUC-JIR in Los Angeles and was the first Rabbinic Fellow at J Street.
+Rabbi Jessica Jacobs was a rabbinical student at HUC-JIR in Los Angeles and was the first Rabbinic Fellow at J Street.
+Rabbi Jacobs now serves as a Rabbi at Temple Beth Sholom in Miami, Florida.